Myra Hess: Death

 On 25 November 1965, Hess died at the age of 75 of a heart attack in her London home.
 A blue plaque marks her residence at 48 Wildwood Road in Hampstead Garden Suburb, London.

 Hess's Steinway piano remains at the Bishopsgate Institute and has been renamed "Myra The Steinway" in her honour.

 Hess's great-nephews included the British composer Nigel Hess, who named his music publishing company Myra Music in her honour, and the Conservative politician and former Chancellor of the Exchequer Nigel Lawson.

 Chicago Dame Myra Hess Memorial Concerts

 In 1977, the Chicago Cultural Center began a series of free lunchtime concerts held at its Preston Bradley Hall every Wednesday from 12:15 pm to 1:00 pm, named in Hess's honour as the Dame Myra Hess Memorial Concerts.
 The series is produced by Chicago's International Music Foundation, with performances at Seventeenth Church of Christ Scientist in Chicago.
 Since 1977, the concerts have been broadcast live on radio station WFMT and streamed at WFMT.com.
+The concert series was relocated in 2021 to the Seventeenth Church of Christ Scientist located at 55 E. Wacker Drive.